What is Eye flu?

 - A sticky eyelid

-- Severe itching in eyes or pain in the eyes
+- Severe itching or pain in the eyes

 - Soreness and grittiness like sand in the eye